unicef/publicgoods-toolkit/adoptability.md

 public product.
-Responsible vendors who are maintaining a healthy relationship with the project's development community will generally focus on improving the project's documentation rather than maintaining a separate, non-open source set of documentation that's just for their customers.
+Responsible vendors who are maintaining a healthy relationship with the project's development community will generally focus on improving the project's documentation rather than maintaining a separate, non-open-source set of documentation that's just for their customers.

 **KEY RECOMMENDATION**: Look at the product's installation and